G

 Monitor First, Then Fix the Sources

-You will not stop AI from occasionally getting things wrong, because hallucination is built into how the technology works.
-What you can control is your exposure: know what AI says about you, make the correct facts the easiest version to find, and fix the sources when something is off.
+You will not stop AI from occasionally getting things wrong.
+What you can control is your exposure: know what AI says about you, give the engines an unambiguous correct version, and repair the cited sources when something is off.

 Sources